clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.10.4

+* Fixes a bug where help is wrapped incorrectly and causing a panic with some non-English characters

 Here's the highlights for v2.10.3

 * Fixes a bug with non-English characters in help text wrapping, where the character is stripped or causes a panic